 Section 17 applies to people who are not covered by Section 16 and who unlawfully detain a child or cause a child to be detained.

 The main concern in international child abduction cases is the return of the child.
 The international conventions and the EU Regulation which govern the return of the child are all based on similar principles.
-They are:
+They are that:

 There is a Central Authority in each country to facilitate the return of abducted children.